‘Jack Attack’ Fundraiser for Baby with Leukemia

 Volunteer Jennifer Gambino said, “It has been an amazing, amazing turn out with how much we’ve been selling.”

 Many kids didn’t just buy bracelets, they also donated additional money.
-Volunteer Aline Stroessner reacted, “It’s amazing!”

 The bracelet sales are just the beginning.
 Volunteers are planning many other ways to help the Callahan family.
 There’s currently a t-shirt fundraiser running and multiple schools in the district will be hosting dress down days later this month.

 The entire community is invited to contribute by supporting a “Jack Attack Carnival” on May 11 after SEC’s color run.
 It will include games, a tricky tray basket raffle, and a bake sale.
-You can learn more online.
+You can learn more here.